loristns/Wisty.js/demos/passwords/index.md

 - sayHello
 - checkSpell

-> yes it was well spelled
+> it was well spelled
 - resetPassword

 > what mail ?